-Fig. 6.9 Equivalent schematic representations of the single track model (with $\delta_2 = 0$)
+Fig. 7.9 Equivalent schematic representations of the single track model (with $\delta_2 = 0$)

-which is consistent with small steering angles.
-Indeed the Ackermann correction is a second order contribution in (6.26) and, important as it can be, it cannot be included in the single track model.
+To go from the double track model to the single track model (Fig. 7.9) we need to further simplify (7.26): the Ackermann corrections have to be set equal to zero, that is which is consistent with small steering angles.
+Indeed the Ackermann correction is a second order contribution in (7.26) and, important as it can be, it cannot be included in the single track model.
+You see that we are missing something.